The tale of a seasoned developer — Part II

 It was also the first time I left my hometown to go to live in another city, together with other people.
 Yet another turning point.

-The developers’ work was done using some SUN workstation, locked down horribly and without connection to anything else than the secluded internal LAN.
+The developers’ work was done using some SUN workstation, horribly locked down and without connection to anything else than the secluded internal LAN.
 Obviously, as I promptly realized, there was nothing worthy to be gained or learned from a technical point of view in such an environment.

-We were just in the middle of the Internet bubble, and the pressure was high: if you wanted to be successful, working on the edge of technology and make good money, you would have to be there.
+We were just in the middle of the Internet bubble, and the pressure was high: if you wanted to be successful, work on the edge of technology and make good money, you would have to be there.

 And so I did.

 CHL was quite a big thing, back then.
-It was set as the very first Italian (or even European) e-commerce shop back in 1995 (I am pretty sure there was barely an “internet” in Italy at that time) and it was successful ever since.
+It was set as the very first Italian (or even European) e-commerce shop back in 1995 (I am pretty sure there was barely an “internet” in Italy at that time) and it was incredibly successful ever since.
 If you wanted to buy a computer or some other electronic component to build or repair your own, the first thing you would do was to check CHL.it.

 The technology behind that success was one of a kind, literally.
 The founder of the website, back in 1995, not finding a suitable and good enough technology for his project decided to build his own system.
-And for “his own system” I mean the full stack: a web/application server, a scripting language, and even a graphical IDE to build pages for the web site.
+And for “his own system” I mean the full stack: a web/application server, a scripting language, and even a graphical IDE to build pages for the website.
 The whole system was running on Windows, using SQL Server as the DB backend.
 Everything was developed in C++ and it was, obviously, strictly proprietary.

 It was good PR for the company and an amazing opportunity for us to live — for free — in a huge apartment in Florence — not really a common thing.
 I remember those months dearly.